xpmethod/xpmethod.github.io/_posts/research/on-method/projects/2014-10-22-visualizing-joyce.md

 See the original post [here](http://y-li.me/projects/201406-joyce-ulysses-sirens-redux.php) and the full interactive graphic [here](http://y-li.me/x/sirens/).
 Visit [y-li.me](http://y-li.me/) for more work by Emily Fuhrman.

-[^1]: Joyce to Georges Borach, 18 June 1919, in Richard Ellmann, James Joyce: New and Revised Edition (Oxford University Press, 1982), p.
+[^1]: Joyce to Georges Borach, 18 June 1919, in Richard Ellmann, *James Joyce: New and Revised Edition* (Oxford University Press, 1982), p.
 459.

-[^2]: Joyce to Harriet Weaver, 6 August 1919, in Ellmann, James Joyce, p.
+[^2]: Joyce to Harriet Weaver, 6 August 1919, in Ellmann, *James Joyce*, p.
 462.